marcokuoni/graphql_websocket/README.md

+## Error with new siler version
+We are waiting for the update, as long here the work around https://github.com/leocavalcante/siler/pull/224

 # GraphQL Websocket Concrete5 Composer Package
 The idea of this repo is to include GraphQL and Websockets in Concrete5.
 It adds the ability to use graphql and websockets on a standard apache hosting with concrete5.